 Think Day to Night

 As far as summer garden event ideas go, this is a great one.
-The best garden parties go from day to night.
+The best garden parties transition effortlessly from day, to night.
 So what’s the secret?
 Well, if you have a summer garden room, you can retreat inside when it gets a bit nippy yet still feel as if you’re in the garden.
 If you haven’t got a garden room yet, though, a chiminea or fire pit is a great idea.
 Some cleverly designed Rattan fire pit sets neatly contain a central flame for enough warmth.
 They look stunning next to a summer garden room.
 You can’t quite see the fire pit in the garden below, but the owners of this wonderfully proportioned Ultra garden room have carefully ‘zoned’ their garden for entertaining.

 Invest in a Spa